jwverzijden/rubiks-cube-pocketstar/Readme.md

 ## Todo
  - Thumbnail
- - Game menu on pause button
-   - New game option
-   - Exit option
  - Better selection
    - Circle and lines to show which face and or rows are moved